 Greek Salads, traditionally called Horiatiki, are a favorite at our house, preferably with a generous slice of feta on top, just like the Greeks do it.
-About two years ago I visited Greece and I’ll never be the same… Rich olive oils, fresh salty feta cheese, slow roasted lamb sliced right of the skewer, an abundance of red wine, and creamy tzatziki (you can’t forget tzatziki sauce with Greek food).
+About two years ago I visited Greece and I’ll never be the same… Rich olive oils, fresh salty feta cheese, slow roasted lamb sliced right off the skewer, an abundance of red wine, and creamy tzatziki sauce.

 My trip to Greece, along with a summer I spent in Spain highly influenced my cooking.
 What has influenced your cooking journey?